The following information is provided to help parents

 notifications and scheduling changes.

-- The associate superintendent for campus services will communicate the decision to district and campus administrators via
+- The assistant superintendent for campus services will communicate the decision to district and campus administrators via

 the Phone Messenger voice mail system.
 Administrators

 If school is called off, the school day must